platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 #### SFTP

-In addition to SSH accounts, you can create sftp accounts with a custom user/password that are restricted to certain directories.
+In addition to SSH accounts, you can create SFTP accounts with a custom user/password that are restricted to certain directories.
 These directories must be one of the writeable mounts.

 There is no cost for this configuration, and you can request it at any time via a [support ticket](/learn/overview/get-support.md).
-SSH public key based authentication is also supported on the sftp account.
+SSH public key based authentication is also supported on the SFTP account.

 See how to [transfer files through sftp](/development/file-transfer.md).